Autistic behavior can be troubling and even burdensome for children with autism as well as their parents.

 But whatever behavior disorders may be causing these problems, we must take steps to ensure their safety.

-For example, if you know your child might run out of the house, you pretty much need to keep her locked in the house at all times, just for her own safety.
+For example, if you know your child might run out of the house, you pretty much need to keep her locked in the house while you and she are home, just for her own safety.
 (Of course, making sure a responsible adult is always with her in the house.)

 You can take some very simple precautions to keep him safe when home, such as installing double cylinder deadbolts on all doors that lead to the outside of the house.